TommyEBell/CANADAINTERNSHIP/README.md

 module reset
 module load StdEnv/2023 cuda/12.2 python/3.11.5 rdkit
 ```
+All output files for the runs prepared in this repo have been directed to /$HOME/outputs/
 ### (Target) preperation

 To convert your protein targets file from pdb to pdbqt run the following command: